Center for Design Thinking

 Alison Carson, PhD

 "More industries — from tech services to retail chains are gravitating toward Design Thinking because it provides clearer insight into the needs of their customers.
-Manhattanville College is proud to be preparing our students for this revolution in thinking which will impact all industries in the future, as well as the future of education."
+Manhattanville University is proud to be preparing our students for this revolution in thinking which will impact all industries in the future, as well as the future of education."

 Headshot of Justine Capalbo.